That-Tech-Geek/Argos/readme.md

     - VIX values are fetched for multiple intervals (1 year, 1 month, 1 day, 1 hour, 1 minute) and averaged.

 3. **RSI (Relative Strength Index)**:
-    - The percentage of time the stock is in an overbought (RSI > 70) or oversold (RSI < 30) condition is considered.
+    - A custom function is used to calculate RSI from stock data, and the percentage of time the stock is in an overbought (RSI > 70) or oversold (RSI < 30) condition is considered.

 4. **Financial Ratios**:
     - Key financial ratios like P/E, P/B, ROE, Debt-to-Equity, and Current Ratio are fetched from Yahoo Finance.

 5. **Candlestick Patterns**:
-    - Technical analysis of candlestick patterns like Doji, Hammer, and Engulfing is performed using TA-Lib.
+    - Quantitative analysis of candlestick patterns is performed to provide insights into the stock’s price trends and potential reversals.

 The scoring formula combines these metrics to produce an overall score.
 Each component is weighted to reflect its importance.